simeononsecurity/simeononsecurity.ch/content/guides/how-to-create-custom-ethernet-cables-guide/index.en.md

    - Slightly more expensive than non-plenum options.

 6. **Non-Plenum Wiring**:
-   - Suitable for general indoor installations where plenum-rated cables are not required.
+   - Suitable for general indoor installations where plenum-rated cables aren't required.
    - More cost-effective and readily available than plenum-rated alternatives.
    - Should not be used in plenum spaces due to fire safety concerns.